As Clubhouse downloads plummet, clones hope they can convince users that audio is the future

 Is the cachet of joining Clubhouse waning?
-New data suggests that after a sharp spike in February to 9.6 million downloads, the peak may already be over.
+New data suggest that after a sharp spike in February to 9.6 million downloads, the peak may already be over.
 The audio platform is down to around 900,000 downloads worldwide for the month of April, according to Sensor Tower, a company that offers intelligence on the “app economy.”
 The firm still gives Clubhouse an A+ grade overall, factoring in visibility and internationality.
 However, the competition is coming in hard on Clubhouse’s heels.

 Twitter just officially launched Spaces, its audio platform, to users with more than 600 followers, correctly pointing out that the audience is built in.
 “People already come to Twitter to talk about what’s happening,” the company said in a blog post.
 “You’ve always followed people for their Tweets, now Spaces lets you hear their voices and talk about what’s happening now and what’s most important to you—live.”